sirQuiz/personalMovieDB/README.md

-New small project to remember ho to work with objects
+New small project to call to mind how to work with objects